SaxenaAmogh/Valmiki/README.md

 - Implemented real-time data handling and user authentication using Firebase.
 - Made considerable strides in backend development with Flask and MySQL, though deployment challenges were encountered.

+## APK Included
+- An APK file has been included named Valmiki.apk, which showcases our application.

 ## Conclusion

 This project represents our commitment to solving real-world problems faced by students in project management and collaboration.
 Despite the challenges, our progress in app development and backend creation showcases our dedication to innovation and problem-solving.
 We hope this platform will serve as a valuable tool for students, enhancing their ability to manage and collaborate on projects effectively.